-Zakuski loosely translates as "little bites" and they are meant to soften the effects of the iced vodka or other strong potables they are served with.
+Zakuski (закуски), the plural form of the Russian word for "appetizers" (zakuska (закуска) is singular), loosely translates as "little bites" and they are meant to soften the effects of the iced vodka or other strong potables they are served with.
 A zakuski spread is presented buffet style on a table known as a zakusochnyi stol and is indispensable before a formal meal or on holidays.

-Below are the most common categories of zakuski.
-They may feature a few... simple items, such as herring, cheese, and bread, or more elaborate dishes that number 20 or more.
+The most common zakuski spreads might feature a few simple items, such as herring, cheese, and bread, or more elaborate dishes that number 20 or more.

 01 of 07

-Salads are an indispensable part of the zakuski table and may include a simple vinaigrette salad (bинегрет), pickled cucumbers, beets, tomatoes, onions and cabbage, stuffed eggs, cheese, and bread.
-More elaborate offerings might include these:
+Salads like the Russian herring under a fur coat salad are an indispensable part of the zakuski table and might include a simple vinaigrette salad (bинегрет), pickled cucumbers, beets, tomatoes, onions, and cabbage, stuffed eggs, cheese, and bread.
+But there are more elaborate offerings:

 02 of 07